-Lead Agency: Township Administration Supporting Agencies: OEM, facility manager Hazard(s) of Concern: Flood Description of the Problem: Critical facilities located in the floodplain are not only susceptible to flood damage but also create unnecessary complications for the municipality during an emergency event and post-disaster recovery.
-Description of the Solution: Coordinate with the facility manager at the Delran Sewerage Authority in the Township to support the mitigation of vulnerable structures via retrofit (e.g. elevation, flood-proofing) or relocation to protect structures from future damage.
-Phase 1: Identify most cost-effective mitigation option Phase 2: Work with facility manager to implement selected action based on available funding and local match ability.
-Estimated Cost: High Potential Funding Sources: FEMA BRIC, HMGP, Municipal Budget Implementation Timeline: 5 years Goals Met: 2 Benefits: This action will remove or reduce critical facility and community lifeline vulnerability to the flood hazard and remove or reduce safety risks for first responders.
-Impact on Socially Vulnerable Populations: Retrofitting or relocating the identified structures will benefit socially vulnerable populations, as individuals within these populations rely on resources from various government facilities, transportation facilities, and medical and senior care facilities.
+Lead Agency: Township Administration Supporting Agencies: OEM, facility manager Hazard(s) of Concern: Flood Description of the Problem: The Delran Sewerage Authority is located in the floodplain.
+Critical facilities located in the floodplain are not only susceptible to flood damage but also create unnecessary complications for the municipality during an emergency event and post-disaster recovery.
+Description of the Solution: The Township will coordinate with the f Authority in the Township to support th retrofit (e.g. elevation, flood-proofing) of future damage. e mitigation of vulnerable structures via Phase 1: Identify most cost-effective mitig gation option Phase 2: Work with facility manager to available funding and local match ability.
+Estimated Cost: High Potential Funding Sources: FEMA BRIC, HMGP, Municipal Budget Implementation Timeline: 5 years Goals Met: 2 Benefits: This action will reduce critical facility and community lifeline vulnerability to the flood hazard and remove or reduce safety risks for first responders.
+Impact on Socially Vulnerable Populations: Retrofitting or relocating the facility will benefit socially vulnerable populations that rely on the facility.
 Impact on Future Development: Noting the number of facilities located within the flood hazard area may encourage the consideration of relocating critical facilities and lifelines from the flood hazard area and deter the development of any additional facilities in the flood hazard area.
-Impact on Critical Facilities/Lifelines: Noting the number of facilities located within the flood hazard area may encourage the consideration of relocating critical facilities and lifelines from the flood hazard area and deter the development of any additional facilities in the flood hazard area.
+Impact on Critical Facilities/Lifelines: This action will result in better flood protection for a critical facility.
 Impact on Capabilities: N/A Climate Change Considerations: A warmer atmosphere means storms have the potential to be more intense and occur more often, including increased periods of intense rain events.
 As sea level rises due to climate change, the area of the flood hazard may expand.
-Mitigation Category Structure and Infrastructure Project CRS Category Structural Flood Control Projects Priority Medium
+Mitigation Category Structure and Infrastructure Project CRS Category Structural Flood Control Projects Priority Medium Alternatives: Action Evaluation No action Current problem continues

-Action Evaluation Alternatives: No action Current problem continues Floodproof existing structure May not necessarily reduce risk Construct floodwalls to stop flood issues Will most likely interrupt natural floodplain function
+Floodproof existing structure May not necessarily reduce risk Construct floodwalls to stop flood issues Will most likely interrupt natural floodplain function